Eddie Rosario Player Props: Braves vs. Red Sox

 Eddie Rosario At The Plate

-- Rosario has had at least one RBI in 27.9% of his games this season (24 of 86), with more than one RBI 11 times (12.8%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Rosario has driven in a run in 24 games this year (27.6%), including 11 games with more than one RBI (12.6%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 36.0% of his games this season, with two or more runs scored in 8.1%.
+- He has scored in 31 of 87 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.